SMEISEN/AutoWP/README.md

 ## Citation

 If you use this method please cite the corresponding paper:
-> Stefan Meisenbacher et al. 2024.
-AutoWP: Automated wind power forecasts with limited computing resources using an ensemble of diverse wind power curves.
-In preparation.
+> S. Meisenbacher et al, “AutoWP: Automated wind power forecasts with limited computing resources using an ensemble of diverse wind power curves”, 2024, in preparation.

 ## Funding